 In between college and law school, Lauren worked as an assistant cruise director on board a large international cruise line.
 While receiving her undergraduate degree, Lauren spent a semester studying abroad in Sevilla, Spain.
 Also an avid traveler, Lauren has visited places such as Vietnam, Cambodia and India.
 Finally, Lauren has been a contributor to Vermont Bride Magazine.

-Lauren was named to the Super Lawyers New York Metro Rising Stars list in 2016 and 2017.
+Lauren is consistently named to the Super Lawyers New York Metro Rising Stars list in since 2016.

 - Defended a commercial lender in an appeal to the Supreme Court of the State of New York, Appellate Division, Second Department and in the underlying action by an individual seeking to overturn the sale of real property based on a non-indexed lis pendens.
 Reported at German Del Pozo v.
 Impressive Homes, Inc., et al., 2010 WL 1940338 (2d Dep’t, May 30, 2012).